Rickson Gracie - Yogic Breathing

 While writing this article I came across another interesting benefit of diaphragmatic breathing.
 It’s a benefit that isn’t mentioned by the Gracies (as far as I know).
 This study suggests that the body doesn’t suffer as much from physical exercise when the person breathes with his/her diaphragm.
 When doing strenuous physical exercise, the body produces free radicals which cause oxidative stress in the body.
 Oxidative stress damages cell membranes in the body.
 In the long run free radicals in the body increase the risk for many forms of cancer, heart diseases and strokes.
 The study found that when breathing with the diaphragm, the body’s antioxidant defense status is higher.
 The antioxidant defense of the body fights free radicals.
 Hereby you could conclude that doing physical exercise is overall healthier when breathing with your diaphragm.

 Origins of the breathing technique

 So far we have taken a look at the various claims that the Gracies make about the benefits of the technique.
 All of those claims appear to be supported by scientific research.
-This can make us wonder, where does this knowledge comes from.
+This can make us wonder, where does this knowledge come from.
 Rickson Gracie is performing these techniques since the early 90s’, while many of the studies I mention are only performed very recently.

 If you are familiar with yoga, you probably know all about this breathing technique.
-At the end of most yoga classes this exact exercise is performed.
+At the end of most yoga classes, this exact exercise is performed.
 Rickson Gracie learned this technique from Orlando Cani, who himself is a Hatha Yoga student.
 Breathing techniques have a very prominent role in Hatha Yoga and are called “Pranayama’s”.